manikandan-e/document/multi-host-postcode.md

 ## Requirements

  - Read postcode from servers.
- - Display host postcode to 7 segment display.
+ - Display given host postcode to 7 segment display based host position in debug card.
  - Provide a command interface for user to see any server current postcode .
  - Provide a command interface for user to see any server postcode history.